-International Board Certified Lactation Consultants have been working in the health care field for over 30 years in the United States and around the world.
-The certification can be added to an existing health care profession, or function as a stand-alone certification.
+International Board Certified Lactation Consultants (IBCLCs) have been working in the health care field for over 35 years in the United States and around the world.

-The IBCLC works in hospital maternity and pediatric care units to provide clinical lactation services and lactation education to staff.
-In the outpatient setting, lactation consultants work independently, or in medical practices or public health settings.
+IBCLCs works in hospital maternity and pediatric care units to provide clinical lactation services to families and lactation education to staff.
+In the outpatient setting, lactation consultants work in private practices independently, or in medical practices or public health settings.
 Lactation consultants can be employed by corporations to provide workplace lactation services or work for government or other health care agencies.
 Their expertise is used to develop and implement policies to support, protect, and promote breastfeeding.
 Some IBCLCs carry out breastfeeding-related research.

 WHAT IS AN IBCLC?